kewalaka/terraform-azure-starter-template/README.md

 The pipeline logic is split into stages, jobs and tasks for composability, via simple changes to [/pipelines/terraform.pipeline.yml](/pipelines/terraform.pipeline.yml) it is easy to add multiple environments and locations (samples included in comments!).

-All secrets should be stored in KeyVault (or equivalent), the service principal credentials required to bootstrap Terraform is obtained via the AzureRM Service Connection during the pipeline run.
+All secrets should be stored in KeyVault (or equivalent), the service principal credentials required to bootstrap Terraform are obtained via the AzureRM Service Connection during the pipeline run.

 This is a sample, there is more that can be done to make it better.
 Pull requests are welcome!